-The Board will consider promulgating the proposed regulations immediately following the public hearing.
+The Board will consider promulgating the proposed regulations at its regularly scheduled meeting following the public hearing.

-3700 Board of Examiners of Speech/Language Pathologists, Audiologists and Hearing Aid Dispensers
+3700 Board of Speech/Language Pathologists, Audiologists and Hearing Aid Dispensers

-1.0 Division of Professional Regulation General
+1.0 General

-- 1.1 Responsibilities - 1.1.1 All-applications and other forms may be obtained from, and must be returned after completion, to the Division of Professional Regulation, (Division).
-Please address correspondence to the Board: ATTN: SLP-AUD-HAD, at and mail to 861 Silver Lake Blvd., Ste.
-203, Dover, DE 19904-2467 by mail or in person during regular business hours.
-Information and forms are also available at on the Division's web site dpr.delaware.gov. at http://www.professionalllicensing.state.de.us - 1.1.2 Fees required under the by statute are to shall be made payable to: the "State of Delaware" and remitted to the Division of Professional Regulation.
-No license shall be issued until all required fees are paid. - 1.1.3 The Administrative Assistant Specialist assigned to the Board by the Division of Professional Regulation performs support functions for the Board and serves as the contact person for the Board to receive inquires.
+- 1.1 Applications and other forms may be obtained from and be returned to the Division of Professional Regulation (Division).
+Please address correspondence to the Board: ATTN: SLP-AUD-HAD and mail to 861 Silver Lake Blvd., Ste.
+203, Dover, DE 19904-2467.
+Information and forms are also available on the Division's web site dpr.delaware.gov. - 1.2 Fees required by statute shall be made payable to: "State of Delaware" and remitted to the Division.
+No license shall be issued until all required fees are paid.

+1.3 The Administrative Specialist assigned to the Board by the Division performs support functions and serves as the contact person for the Board.

 6 DE Reg.
-1340 (4/1/03)
+1340 (4/1/03) 11 DE Reg.
+814 (12/01/07)